Making improvements to your home

 You have the right to carry out improvements and alterations to your home, provided that we give our written permission first.

-To ask for permission please complete the Tenants request for improvements form (PDF 90KB) and send it to:
+To ask for permission you must complete the tenants' request for improvements or alterations online form.

 If you are a leaseholder you will need our consent for any structural alterations or changes to the appearance of your property.
 For example, replacement windows or front doors.
 You do not need to ask us for permission to install new kitchens or bathrooms unless the changes affect the electrical supply or water supply to other residents of your block.